 Students interested in a bachelor's degree related to medical devices might consider pursuing a degree in medical engineering or biomedical engineering.
 Some of these programs offer specialized tracks in medical device technology, preparing graduates for careers in medical device design, testing, manufacturing and sales.

-A high school diploma or equivalent is required for admission to undergraduate medical engineering programs.
 Programs might require or recommend college preparatory coursework in English, math, chemistry and physics.

 Students learn engineering theories, concepts and methods and how to apply them directly to the medical device field.
 Many programs require students to participate in a work co-op or internship.
 Topics of study include:

 - Biomedical measurement and instrumentation

 - Material properties and selection